amrutprabhu/amrutprabhu.github.io/menu/privacy-policy.md

 ## Opt-out

-Pressing _Stop Collecting Data_ button will stop all Usage Data from being collected and the notification _“By clicking “I Accept”, you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.“_ is going to reappear on the top of every page.
+Pressing _Stop Collecting Usage Data_ button will stop all Usage Data from being collected and the notification _“By clicking “I Accept”, you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.“_ is going to reappear on the top of every page.

 **_Visible notification means collecting Usage Data is disabled._**